Azure/FTALive-Sessions/content/data/ModernDatawarehouse-Security/Dedicated SQL Pool.md

 ![image](https://user-images.githubusercontent.com/62876278/208086049-2f935696-2257-4684-bf88-627c64c15f2d.png)

-First you reach are going to reach a region load balancer using one of the Gateways public IPs on port 1433
+First you reach a region load balancer using one of the Gateways public IPs on port 1433.
+Which means you need to make sure to open your corporate firewall using the server region gateways.

 These public gateways IPs are documented at https://docs.microsoft.com/en-us/azure/azure-sql/database/connectivity-architecture#gateway-ip-addre...